Unosquare-CoE-Java/Jaxon-Munoz-Training/README.md

-# MyCryptoApp
+# Registration Service
-Java project with Maven, MongoDB Atlas, Unit and Integration test with JUnit and more
+Java project with Spring, Maven, MongoDB Atlas, JUnit, Lombok, Docker and more